mmest/GCDataProject/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Function runAnalysis() does all five.

+Steps 1 and 4 are mostly done together.
+Function mergeRawData() looks at the files and collates them by columns.
+It also assigns sensible column names to the collated data frame while loading from storage.
+It is called twice, on test and train, and the resulting data frames are combined by rows.

+Since, the feature names are useful also in step 2 to select the columns of interest, mergeRawData() stores the (normalised) column names for the features in a small data frame 'ftDT'.
+A trick with operator <<- makes the feature names available to other calls of mergeRawData(), -- so as not to load them more than once, and to the scope of runAnalysis() itself.
+(Just to try it, there are many other ways to do that.)

+Step 3 could be done before or after 3, as it only modifies the values in the 'activity' column.
+In runAnalysis() this is done by loading the feature names from feature.txt and converting the column to a factor.
+The call to factor() needs those exact parameters so as not to change neither the mapping from number to activity, nor the ordering of the column.

+Step 5 is just one line with ddplyr(): my heartfelt thanks to the people who mentioned ddplyr() in the forums.
+Just read the help and set the right parameters and function.

+A little bit of step 4 is done last, to give reasonable names to the averaged variabels.

+Downloading the original data and writing the results are obvious from the code, I hope.